Your life insurance may have a new purpose to serve

 Another great way to make a gift to us with your life insurance policy is to make the Red Cross a designated beneficiary of your policy.
 When your insurance reaches maturity, we will receive the amount or proportion you designate.
 You can change your designation at any time, giving you the flexibility to revise your gift for any reason.

-It is very easy to make the Red Cross a designated beneficiary of your life insurance policy.
-Simply contact your insurance agent to make a change on your policy's designation form.
-Be sure to identify us as: American Red Cross
+It is quite easy to make the Red Cross a designated beneficiary of your life insurance policy.
+Simply contact your insurance agent to make a change on your policy's beneficiary designation form.
+Be sure to identify us as: American National Red Cross, 431 18th St. NW, Washington, DC 20006, Federal Tax Identification Number: 53-0196605

 Loan against policy will create taxable income